 Moreover, the results also revealed that a majority (66.6%) of the respondents' attitude towards financial accountability, in Kericho County was positive and very positive before devolution.
 However, 58.2% (31.4+26.8) of the respondents' attitude towards the same variable was negative and very negative after devolution.
 The findings suggest that financial accountability was better before devolution.
-The findings agree with Aslam, Khushk, and Mallah (2015) who investigated the impact of devolution on the agricultural extension system in Pakistan.
-Aslam et al., (2015) found out that Agriculture Officers and Deputy District Officers (DDOs) are not involved in financial transactions and that only the District Officer of Agriculture and District Officers deal with financial matters.
+The findings agree with Saeed et al. [22] who investigated the impact of devolution on the agricultural extension system in Pakistan.
+The study found out that Agriculture Officers and Deputy District Officers are not involved in financial transactions and that only the District Officer of Agriculture and District Officers deal with financial matters.
 Agriculture Extension budgets have been reduced by up to 25% to 30% in the wake of devolution, according to DDOs and district officers.
-They stated that prior to devolution, they had quarterly budgets, but now they receive monthly budgets which cause challenges in utilizing funds in different departments and makes managing demonstration plots difficult.
+They stated that prior to devolution, they had quarterly budgets, but now they receive monthly budgets which cause challenges in utilizing funds in departments different and makes managing demonstration plots difficult.